monkipython/Pet-Activity-Tracker/README.md

 2.This projects is fully distributed which includes Rabbitmq, Socket.io, Mysql Master/Slave databases, Master/Slave Proccess Worker, Rsync Listener(Auto update data when directories/files were different from previous state)...etc.

+#NOTE: The source files are too big.
+Please download the link I provide with Google drive.
+Thanks